-The RP can continue to act as a communication channel and mediator between the stakeholders of the company and facilitate communication between them.
+The IP can continue to act as a communication channel and mediator between the stakeholders of the company and facilitate communication between them.
 This involves ensuring that all stakeholders are aware of any developments and that their concerns are addressed.
-The RP can also work with the management team to develop effective communication strategies to ensure that all stakeholders are kept informed.
+The IP can also work with the management team to develop effective communication strategies to ensure that all stakeholders are kept informed.

-• Facilitate Onboarding new financial partners
+Facilitate Onboarding new financial partners

 The CD is resolved under CIRP on a clean slate principle.
 Hence, immediately post resolution all the assets of the company are available to the new investor free of any encumbrance which can utilized for raising fresh funds.
-At times, resolution plan envisages continuation/roll over of credit lines for which fresh charge needs to be affected post CIRP.
-Since RP plays a pivotal role in managing relationships with the CoC members during CIRP, the role can be continued post resolution phase as well.
+The IP can help onboard new financial partners by helping them in completing all requisite compliances in relation to fresh debt raised.